SurfingNerd/blockscout-docker-compose/examples/localGanache/README.md

-A config for running a local openethereum instance on linux.
+A config for running a local ganache testnet instance on linux.
+Currently does not work, i assume that ganache does not bind it's services on the docker virtual network interface.
+It would be better anyway just to bridge the local port required from localhost to docker instead of the whole network interface.